How to organise a plastic-free picnic!

 A great way to organise something social with your local group and engage lots of people in your community about your campaign is to have a plastic-free picnic.

-St Albans Friends of the Earth held one in April, and with summer coming up, group coordinator Amanda Yorweth has put together her top tips on organising a brilliant plastic-free event.
+St Albans Friends of the Earth held one in April, and for the summer, group coordinator Amanda Yorweth has put together her top tips on organising a brilliant plastic-free event.

 2) Publicity is key.
 We did lots on Facebook, Twitter, local radio and newspaper.
 We asked people to come and join the plastic-free fun, and asked that people try to avoid using single-use plastic (but we wouldn't be checking).
 We suggested people check on social media in case of bad weather, but in the end it turned out lovely!

 3) Think strategically.
 A picnic is a lot of fun, but it can also help you win your campaign.
 Think through what it is you’re hoping to achieve at the event – is it signatures on a petition, raising awareness generally or getting your MP on board?

 4) Invite a local decision maker to join you.
 Related to number 3, we asked the local Mayor along, and he was great, encouraging everyone and promising renewed efforts from the council.
 You could invite your local MP or people from the council, or for example if you’re trying to get cafes to go straw-free, why not invite the owners along to join the fun?